Jenil-Desai/Coding-Journey/README.md

-# 🚀 MyCodingOdyssey 🌟
+# 🚀 Coding Journey 🌟

-Welcome to **My Coding Odyssey**, where I embark on thrilling coding adventures, exploring a galaxy of programming languages and technologies while crafting unique projects!
+Welcome to **My Coding Journey**, where I embark on thrilling coding adventures, exploring a galaxy of programming languages and technologies while crafting unique projects!

 ## 📁 Folder Structure